 Thirty rounds and the horses were in some serious pain: arms and legs burning, butts and backs ready to break.
 And from behind the men kept chanting, “VAI—VAI—VAI…” like the damn drum on a galley.
 Thirty-five and one horse was getting dizzy—eyes clamped shut, sweat pouring from his muzzle.
 Thirty-seven and he was just about to throw in the saddle when the line suddenly got thicker.
 My eyes shot open and I saw the anchor cage just below the surface.
 “Ah!”
 I gasped — Finally!

-João gasped at the same time and we paused for several seconds, gulping in air, before giving the final heave to get the anchor on board.
+João gasped at the same time and we paused for several seconds, gulping in air, before giving a final heave to get the anchor on board.

 “Careful!”
-Mamede shouted as the stone scraped the jangada’s side.
+Mamede shouted as the stone scraped against the side.
+Oopsy…

 “Medonha!”
 I croaked, completely spent, gripping the tabernacle beam to keep myself from falling over.
 On the other side of the stone, João sat on his haunches with his head in his hands.
 Hearing what I said, he looked up in disbelief and grunted, “Medonha?
 Medonha, mesmo!”